ju-lewis/Notes/COMP30023 - Computer Systems/Lectures/L12 - Socket Programming.md

 ### Servers
-Servers have two sockets
+Servers have two (or more) sockets
 - Listening socket (half socket)
+	- Identified by: (protocol, local IP address, local port)
-- Connection socket
+- Connection socket(s)

-The listening socket waits for incoming calls and "outs them through" to the connection socket
+	- Identified by full 5-tuple (protocol, local addr, local port, remote addr, remote port)

+Remote machines, when they `connect()` to the server send a request that is received and queued by the listening socket

+When the server `accept()`s a connection a full 5-tuple socket is established relating the local and remote machine

 ### Blocking and Non-Blocking Reads